How to Use Rackspace Cloud Server as Own Proxy

 Save and exit.
 Restart your server, make sure PPTP is running.
 We need a PPTP client now as the server part is complete.

 You can even configure your Windows 7 PC itself to use to connect through this PPTP client.
-For that part, Go to Start and click on Control Panel > Proceed to click View network status and tasks in Control Panel window > Network and Sharing Center window will open, click on Set up a new connection or network > Proceed to click on Use my connection (VPN).
+For that part, Go to Start and click on Control Panel > Proceed to click View network status and tasks in Control Panel window > Network and Sharing Center window will open, click on Set up a new connection or network > Proceed to click on Use my Internet connection (VPN).
 Follow the easy wizard.

 And you are done with How to Use Rackspace Cloud Server as Own Proxy guide.